mattiaromeo/cegekaschool-git/README.md

 The devious bastard then merged his branch with `master` and deleted his own temporary feature branch.

 ## Exercise 1
+   git checkout fugufusion
+   git merge master

+Make sure your fugu.txt recipe contains the recipe that actually doesn't kill people.

+Fix the mistakes the ratings guy did.
 Don't hide his mistakes and accept that it's ok to revert his reverts of our commits.

 ## Exercise 2
-Try hiding his mistake(s)
+Same as exercise 1, except try hiding his mistake(s).

 ## Verification
 Your end result should look like this on the `master` branch: